-Eden Addisu is a rising-sophomore pursuing a concentration in Public Health as well as Health& Human Biology.
+Eden Addisu is a junior pursuing a concentration in Public Health as well as Health& Human Biology.
 After graduation, she plans on attending medical school to become a physician.
 She is interested in working towards identifying and eliminating the racial disparities faced by children living in underserved communities, both domestically and internationally.

 At Brown, Addisu is involved in the Child Health Advocacy Program (CHAP) where she teaches children in elementary schools about health, hygiene, and human anatomy.
 As a member of CHAP, she also advises children on measures they can take to lead healthier lifestyles.
 Addisu is also a member of the Brown Ethiopian-Eritrean Students’ Association Executive Board.
 In her free time, she enjoys playing the violin, trying new recipes, and spending time with friends.